dtavan/ds-portfolio/activity-prediction/README.md

 ## **Analysis**

-DO NOT FORGET TO REFER TO FIGURES BY NUMBER IN TEXT!!!

 The Samsung phone activity data used in the present analysis contains records for 21 of the original 30 subjects.
 The data set contains 563 variables, of which 561 correspond to quantitative measurements of 3-axial linear acceleration and 3-axial angular velocity.
 The qualitative measurements are presented in the form of summary statistics for each one of the original measurements.
 The variable name identifies the variable (linear acceleration or angular velocity), the summary statistics and the axis.
 For example, the first variable of the data set is `tBodyAcc-mean()-X` which corresponds to the mean linear acceleration on the X axis.
 The last 2 variables are respectively a qualitative variable for subject identification (an integer between 1 and 30) and a qualitative variable related to the activity performed by the subject (possible levels are *Walking, Walking upstairs, Walking downstairs, Sitting, Standing and Laying*).

 Since the data set was pre-processed, no missing values were identified.
 Once the original data set was subsetted into training and test data sets, the `subject` variable (in column 562) was eliminated from both data sets since it is neither an outcome variable nor a covariate.
 Another transformation consisted in setting the `activity` variable to be a factor variable in both the training and test sets.
-It also appeared that there were 84 duplicate solumn names, so we had to rename all the columns before being able to apply the modeling functions.
+It also appeared that there were 84 duplicate column names, so we had to rename all the columns before being able to apply the modeling functions.

 ### *Model features and prediction function*